dreams-from-dust/Netflix-Landing-Page-Clone/README.md

 -   HTML5
 -   CSS3

-### How to View

-To see the project live, you can visit the GitHub Pages link for this repository once it's deployed.

 ### Getting Started

-Simply clone this repository to your local machine and open the `index.html` file in your web browser.
+To view this project, simply clone this repository to your local machine and open the `index.html` file in your web browser.